Freeplay provides a powerful set of tools to help you monitor, analyze, and take action on your log data. These capabilities build on each other:

 - For review queues: select the queue and assignees

-- For datasets: choose the target prompt and dataset
+- For datasets: choose the target prompt or agent and dataset

-- For evals: select the target prompt and which evaluations to run
+- For evals: select the target prompt or agent and which evaluations to run

-- For notifications: configure the channel and thresholds
+- For Slack notifications: configure the channel and thresholds

 - Set your sampling frequency (hourly, daily, or weekly)